FLAMEGPU/FLAMEGPU2-docs/src/guide/3-behaviour-definition/6-host-functions.rst

         # Generate a uniform random integer [1, 10]
         uniform_int = FLAMEGPU.random.uniformInt(1, 10);

-Additionally the ``HostAPI`` random object has the ability to retrieve and update the seed used for random generation during the current model execution.
+Additionally the :class:`HostAPI<flamegpu::HostAPI>` random object has the ability to retrieve and update the seed used for random generation during the current model execution.
 However, for most users this will likely be unnecessary as the random seed can be configured before simulations are executed.

 .. tabs::